ibm-cloud-docs/mas-ms/security.md

 * Email:
 * Reason for Request:

-Once submitted by the IBM Maximo Application Suite Managed Service team, customer identified as the requestor will receive an email from trust_and_assurance@wwpdl.vnet.ibm.com through which they can download the SOC 1 or 2 report.
+Once submitted by the IBM Maximo Application Suite Dedicated Service team, customer identified as the requestor will receive an email from trust_and_assurance@wwpdl.vnet.ibm.com through which they can download the SOC 1 or 2 report.

 IBM Cloud data centers are not Tier certified, but are built to Uptime Tier 3 specifications